homeopathy-uk/homeopathyuk-website/content/posts/what-is-homeopathy.md

 opengraph_type = "article"
 summary = ""
 tags = []
-title = "What is homeopathy? "
+title = "What is homeopathy?
+DUMMY "

 +++
 **What is homeopathy?**